shdwp/seasondog/README.txt

 After you finish setup you can use such commands:

 * sdog - watch next episode
-* sdog prev - watch prev episode
+* sdog p(rev) - watch prev episode
-* sdog watch - watch current episode
+* sdog w(atch) - watch current episode
 * sdog set <EPISODE> - set episode directly and watch it
 * sdog reset - reset progress and settings for directory
-* sdog status - get current dir status information
+* sdog s(tatus) - get current dir status information
 * sdog args <ARGS> - set player args in database
+* sdog m(igrate) <DEST> - migrate current's directory status into DEST, with directory name preserved.
+You can disable preservation and provide full path using -p argument.
+Also, instead of using current directory you can provide it by yourself with -f <FROM> argument.

 And you can use option '-a' for one-time overriding player args.